 Hyten has categorically denied the charges, telling senators during his confirmation hearing to the Senate Armed Services Committee that “nothing happened, ever” and that “these allegations are false.”

 An examination by the Air Force did not turn up any supporting evidence to charge Hyten.
 The Senate ultimately confirmed him as vice chairman after the investigation.

-Spletstoser, however, has remained adamant about the validity of her claims and military sexual assault survivors, contending with her supporters that Hyten was not exonerated by the investigation.
-This is because it is not the responsibility of the Air Force Office of Special Investigations to determine guilt and the investigation was not wholly impartial because it was overseen by another general in a small group of Air Force four-stars.
+Spletstoser has remained adamant about the validity of her claims and military sexual assault survivors, contending with her supporters that the investigation did not exonerate Hyten.
+This is because it is not the responsibility of the Air Force Office of Special Investigations to determine guilt.
+The study was not wholly impartial because it was overseen by another general in a small group of Air Force four-stars.

 Christensen claimed that the 9th Circuit was “especially well suited” to accept the arguments put forth by Spletstoser’s legal team.

 The Appeals Court observed in its conclusion, which was made public on Thursday, that the Feres Doctrine was far from absolute and, in fact, demanded that certain specifics of Spletstoser’s claims be taken into account in their decision to find in her favor.

 Don Christensen, a retired Air Force Col, former chief prosecutor, and current president of a service member advocacy group, said that the Court “made it obvious that they don’t think sexual assault is ever going to be an incident to service” without stating so explicitly.

 The Feres decision has at least one detractor at the U.S. Supreme Court.
 Justice Clarence Thomas.
 “At a minimum, we should take up this case to clarify the scope of the immunity we have created,” Thomas declared in his 2021 dissenting opinion when the High Court decided against a former West Point cadet who sought damages for alleged rape.